-Mustang Teri La Pass and Nar Phu Valley Trek is doable all around the year.
+Mustang Teri La Pass and Nar Phu Valley Trek are doable all around the year.
 However, the best time to do the trek is from March to November.
-When trekking in these months the daytime is pleasant while the temperature might drop significantly at night.
+When trekking in these months, the daytime is pleasant, while the temperature might drop significantly at night.
 Since the trek in the Upper Mustang region lies in a rain shadow region, it is possible to trek even in monsoon.
 It is one of the few places in Nepal where the monsoon trek is enjoyable.

-Avoiding harsh winter trek is advisable as the high passes might be impassable due to snow.
+Avoiding a harsh winter trek is advisable as the high passes might be impassable due to snow.
 Also, winter is the time of the year when even locals migrate to the lower region to escape the cold.
-The weather in Upper Mustang gets windy and dusty in the afternoon and it is pretty cold after sunset.
-It will be best to begin the trek early in order to avoid trekking in dusty and windy weather.
+The weather in Upper Mustang gets windy and dusty in the afternoon, and it is pretty cold after sunset.
+Therefore, it will be best to begin the trek early to avoid trekking in dusty and windy weather.
 Wear windproof and warm clothes to keep your body warm.

-Mustang Teri La Pass and Nar Phu Valley Trek is graded as moderate to difficult trek.
-It is best for those searching for a Himalayan adventure in the wilderness.
-You will attain the highest altitude at Teri La Pass situated at an elevation of 5,577m or 18,297ft.
-Moreover, you will be crossing mountain passes over 5,000 meters including Byi La Pass, Lo La Pass, Dhi La Pass and Teri La Pass.
+Mustang Teri La Pass and Nar Phu Valley Trek are graded as difficult to challenge trek.
+Therefore, it is best for those searching for a Himalayan adventure in the wilderness.
+You will attain the highest altitude at Teri La Pass, situated at an elevation of 5,577m or 18,297ft.
+Moreover, you will be crossing mountain passes over 5,000 meters, including Nyi La Pass, Lo La Pass, Dhi La Pass, and Teri La Pass.

 You will be trekking in a remote area and will be trekking on a rugged trail.
 Moreover, you need to be physically fit to do this physically demanding high-altitude trek.
-Experienced trekkers will enjoy this trek and having experience of high-altitude trekking will be beneficial.
+Experienced trekkers will enjoy this trek, and having experience in high-altitude trekking will be beneficial.
 You will be trekking for a minimum of 3 hours and a maximum of 7 hours in a day.
-On average you will be trekking for 5 to 6 hours per day.
+On average, you will be trekking for 5 to 6 hours per day.